Converting to a Wedge? Here's an Overview of our Cornet Mouthpieces

 We offer American and British style cornet mouthpieces.

 Cornet mouthpieces made by American manufacturers such as Bach and Schilke are typically their trumpet cup on a cornet backbore.
 They produce a relatively bright, focused sound.
 They are best suited for Dixieland jazz and concert band settings, and are often uses as piccolo trumpet mouthpieces.
+Wedge also uses this method, pairing our trumpet tops with regular cornet backbores for American cornet and picc mouthpieces.

 British cornet mouthpieces typically have a deeper, more V sped cup, producing a broader, darker, warmer sound.
 They are popular for British brass band and similar ensembles.